chrismihm-ms/AVDQuickLinks/Cost Optimization.md

 # Azure Virtual Desktop Cost Optimization
-AVD and Citrix environment costs is typically a major concern for our HLS customers.
-AVD and Citrix environments expand quickly and are dynamic.
+AVD environment costs is typically a major concern for our customers.
+AVD environments expand quickly and are dynamic.
 We recommend putting proper cost controls and optimization in place to help mitigate cloud spend risk.

 Typical Azure Virtual Desktop costs areas that are prime for optimization are:
 - Compute